 | Marsh-Billings-Rockefeller | 2,000,000 | unknown | unknown |

-Market premiums develop independently from these identical mintage numbers, driven instead by collector preferences for specific designs, condition census data from grading services, and secondary market demand rather than original striking quantities.
+Survival data remains largely undocumented, as these coins are simply too recent for attrition studies.
+Market premiums develop from collector preferences for specific designs, condition census data from PCGS and NGC (the Professional Coin Grading Service and Numismatic Guaranty Corporation), and secondary market demand rather than original striking quantities.

 Also Read: Top 20 Most Valuable Bicentennial Quarter Worth Money List